braddoeswebdev/summer-workshops/source/electronics/04-switching.md

 }
 ~~~~

 The first line creates a new variable called `light` and puts `HIGH` in it.
-The `int` at the beginning of the line tells the Teensy what kind of data this box will hold - in this case, an integer, or whole number.
+The `int` at the beginning of the line tells the Teensy what kind of data this box will hold - in this case, an integer, or whole number (`HIGH` itself is a variable pointing to a number, FYI).
 Because we made it outside the `setup` and `loop` functions, we can use it inside both of them.
 If we made it inside one of the functions, it would only be accessible inside that function - and if we made it inside `loop`, we'd get a new box each time it ran - not all that useful, most of the time.

 If you look further down, you see we use the `light` variable in an `if` statement to determine if the light is already on - if it is, we turn it off, `else` we turn it on.
 We use the `light` variable again at the end to actually turn the light on or off.